GilesMetcalf/Automata/SwimmingFish/Readme.md

     - Less fussy seascape
     - Better seascape / blanking plate fixtures

-    Fulll details of construction are in the PDF file.
+    Full details of construction are in the PDF file.